The Artemis II Mission

 Launch of the Artemis I mission’s SLS rocket on November 16th, 2022.
 Image credit: Bill Ingalls

-Artemis II begins at the Kennedy Space Center at Cape Canaveral, Florida.
-At 9:41 p.m.
+Artemis II begins at the Kennedy Space Center in Cape Canaveral, Florida.
+At 11:20 p.m.
 EST, the Space Launch System will ignite its four main engines along with its solid rocket boosters.
 The rocket will lift off from Launch Complex 39B and climb into the night sky.
-Once above the atmosphere, the SLS will jettison its solid rocket boosters, the panels covering the service module, and the LAS.
-With the main engines expended, the core stage will shut down and be jettisoned as well, leaving only a small section of the core stage attached to the Orion spacecraft.
-This section is known as the Interim Cryogenic Propulsion Stage (ICPS).
+About two minutes into flight, the SLS will jettison the solid rocket boosters at an altitude of about 50 km and a speed of 5,000 km/h.
+Once the SLS is above the densest part of the atmosphere, the Launch Abort System will be jettisoned.
+Eight minutes into the flight, the SLS will have reached an orbital velocity of 28,000 km/h.
+At this point, the core stage of the rocket will shut down and most of it will be jettisoned.
+However, a small upper section of the core stage called the Interim Cryogenic Propulsion Stage (ICPS) will remain attached.

 Earth orbit